tytydraco/yessleep/out/Dont_blink.md

 I stepped out of the cool shade of the forest and into the valley.
 This was the "black spot" on the map.

 The valley was bowl-shaped, surrounded on all sides by high, steep ridges that probably messed with radio signals.
-The sky above was a flat, heavy sheet of gray stratus clouds, diffuses light so there were almost no shadows.
+The sky above was a flat, heavy sheet of gray stratus clouds, diffusing light so there were almost no shadows.

 It was farmland.
 But it was wrong.